opencontrol/website/docs/faq.md

 > The principles behind OpenControl can be applied to any regulatory environment, or in fact any operational environment with running systems and software.
-Currently, the community repositories include FedRAMP Low and Moderate definitions using the NIST 800-53 certification, as well as a newly defined [Lightweight Authority to Operate](https://gsablogs.gsa.gov/innovation/2014/12/10/it-security-security-in-an-agile-development-cloud-world-by-kurt-garbars/) (LATO) NIST 800-53 baseline from the [General Services Administration](http://gsa.gov (GSA)).
+Currently, the community repositories include FedRAMP Low and Moderate definitions using the NIST 800-53 certification, as well as a newly defined [Lightweight Authority to Operate](https://gsablogs.gsa.gov/innovation/2014/12/10/it-security-security-in-an-agile-development-cloud-world-by-kurt-garbars/) (LATO) NIST 800-53 baseline from the [General Services Administration](http://gsa.gov) (GSA).

 What about PCI?